Salaries & JobsUpdated March 2026

 Share:XFLRWE

 Frisco, TX is mid-size city where an economy in transition from legacy industries to tech, logistics, and professional services.
 That economic DNA directly affects what you'll pay for teacher salary, which comes at a significant discount compared to national averages, running 30% cheaper.
-With a median household income of $117K and a local market shaped by a balanced labor pool where you'll find competitive quotes if you shop around, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $117K and a local market shaped by a balanced labor pool where you'll find competitive pricing if you compare options, the pricing picture here is more nuanced than a single number suggests.

 Average Annual Salary Range